ssilverm/mfo-static-website/pages/exhibit-at-maker-faire-orlando.md

 ---

 ## Exhibit Applications
+**We have not yet opened the Call For Makers exhibit application process for 2022.
+Check back later this summer and follow us on social media for announcements!**

+{%comment%}
 Our application deadline has passed, and we've begun our approval and space planning process. **You are welcome to continue to submit applications and they will be reviewed as we have space available.** Interior space will be most limited, indicating flexibility on location (indoor / outdoor) will increase your odds of being accepted.
+{%endcomment%}
 &nbsp;

 **COMBAT ROBOT COMPETITORS:** You will be emailed a special form just for Combat Robots after you register on buildersdb and are accepted into the competition - you do not need to complete this form.